G-Code Programming

 IMPORTANT: Use Program Automation to load only one compiled library that defines a custom T-code onto the controller.
 If you try to load two or more compiled libraries that have a custom T-code, it will cause an error to occur when you try to reset the controller.
 To stop this error from occurring, you must remove the compiled libraries from Program Automation.

-Invoking Custom T-Codes
+Using Custom T-Codes

 T10

 It is not necessary for the specified integer argument to be an integer literal.
 The argument can be any integer expression.
-The example that follows shows more ways that you can invoke a custom T-code:
+The example that follows shows more ways that you can use a custom T-code:

 T(5+5)